davidtadams/angular-starter/README.md

 ### Running the optimized code
  - Run the optimize project from the build folder with `gulp serve-build`

-## Exploring HotTowel
+## Exploring The Project
-HotTowel Angular starter project
+Angular starter project

 ### Structure
 The structure also contains a gulpfile.js and a server folder.
 The server is there just so we can serve the app using node.
 Feel free to use any server you wish.